indiesoftby/defold-liveupdate-reszip/README.md

 It's important to deliver something meaningful to the user as soon as possible — the longer they wait for the game to load, the bigger the chance they will leave before waiting for everything to finish.

+You can do the following things:
-The solution is to split your Defold game resources into two parts: resources required for the first level plus **everything else**.
+- Split your Defold game resources into two parts: resources required for the first level plus **everything else**.
 The game lazily loads more content or loads it on demand while players are playing the first level.
+- Or make SD/HD versions of your atlases to lazily load HD graphics on game start (*the example will be added later*).

-Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement this idea, and the project aims to demonstrate the usage of it.
+Defold has the [Live Update](https://defold.com/manuals/live-update/) feature that we can use to implement these ideas, and the project aims to demonstrate the usage of it.
+The project contains:

-This project contains:
 1. The `liveupdate_reszip.reszip` Lua module that loads and extracts the missing resources.
+2. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary Live Update files from IndexedDB before the start of your game.
-2. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.
+3. Travis CI script `.travis.yml` shows you how to automatically build your game and prepare the `resources.zip` file.
-3. [The magic JS code](liveupdate_reszip/manifests/web/engine_template.html) that removes temporary Live Update files before the start of your game.

 Check out the online demos:
 1. [**Demo 1**](https://indiesoftby.github.io/defold-liveupdate-reszip/latest/index.html) - this project. **Tap anywhere to load level 2.**